Create your own free chatbot environment with just a few commands and learn more about the benefits of customer service chatbots in this post.

 While the Machine Learning (ML) technology on which chatbots are based has come a long way, it can’t yet fully replicate natural language comprehension.
 But there are still many potential applications for chatbots where complete comprehension is not required.
 It’s becoming commonplace to pay a bill, check an account balance or, as shown in figure 1, track a package with a chatbot.
 More and more companies turn over simple, routine consumer interactions to bots.

 It’s now possible to complete most routine transactions without having to speak to a real person.
-Food companies like Subway, Dominos and Starbucks are all experimenting with letting people place orders using chatbots in Facebook Messenger, or by verbally telling Amazon’s Alexa to order them a frappuccino.
+Food companies like Subway, Dominos and Starbucks are all experimenting with letting people place orders using chatbots in Facebook Messenger (like MobileMonkey), or by verbally telling Amazon’s Alexa to order them a frappuccino.

 And advances in natural language processing are being used to great effect today in relatively simplistic virtual assistants like Amazon’s Alexa, Apple Siri and Microsoft’s Cortana.
 Erica, a Bank of America chatbot goes a step further, leveraging “predictive analytics and cognitive messaging” to provide financial guidance to their customers.